Winter protection plans.

 Several states prevent utility companies from shutting off a customers heat during the cold winter months.
 Generally, the rules and regulation apply to colder regions in the northern part of the country, but there are some exceptions.
-The so called Winter Protection Plans were created to protect the most vulnerable population, and this can include the elderly, low income families with young children, the disabled, and people that are sick.
+The so called Winter Protection Plans listed below, near you were created to protect the most vulnerable population, and this can include the elderly, low income families with young children, the disabled, and people that are sick.

 Each state and program will have its own conditions and the plan could potentially be called a different name.
 Some utility companies will even offer this service to customers, even if the state doesn’t mandate it.
 However the most common term that applies to these is the Winter Protection Plan, but be aware of different names that may be available state or company.
 They are put into place for any regulated electric and natural gas companies.
 Many rural electric cooperatives also will be governed by these plans.
 The terms and conditions put into place by each state will vary as well.
 Some examples include the following.